 Teaching, learning and assessment in early childhood – optional module

-The focus of this module is that through a developed understanding of how young children learn, you as a practitioner will critically explore methods of facilitating learning and the use of assessment to inform and guide stakeholders, such as; parents, carers, other professionals, to ultimately, empower children.
-You will be encouraged to become a reflexive practitioner through observation of and reflection on your experience and evaluation of your own progress.
-Together we will consider a range of psychological, sociological, educational, health, historical and philosophical perspectives to assess their impact on approaches to working with babies and children.
+The focus of this module is that through a developed understanding of how young children learn, you as a practitioner will critically explore methods of facilitating learning and the use of assessment to inform and guide stakeholders, such as parents, carers and other professionals, to ultimately empower children.
+You will be encouraged to become a reflexive practitioner through observation of, and reflection on, your experience and evaluation of your own progress.
+Together we will consider a range of psychological, sociological, educational, health, historical and philosophical perspectives, to assess their impact on approaches to working with babies and children.

 - Achieve a University of Warwick degree

 - Gain knowledge and understanding of early childhood

 - Build up your confidence as a scholar and professional

 - This is a recognised programme approved by the Sector Endorsed Foundation Degree in Early Years

 This degree is accredited with Graduate Practitioner Competencies by Early Childhood Study Degree Network from September 2022.
 If you have opted to work towards, successfully meet the criteria and gather an evidence portfolio based on your vocational practice, you will be qualified under the DfE to work with children in a variety of roles.
 Upon graduating with BA Hons in Early Childhood, you gain a full level 3 practitioner certificate that will help you progress in the Early Years sector.
 Please refer to the Certificate section on this page for more detail.

 - Some modules within this degree offer opportunities for you to obtain the Warwick Award, which helps you to get recognised for employability

 Your study with us opens up a number of avenues* for future career development in areas such as: